jareware/css-architecture/README.md

 This is just to get the obvious out of the way.

-Do not target ID's (e.g. `#header`), for whenever you think there can be only one instance of something, [on an infinite timescale](https://twitter.com/stedwick/status/525777867146539009), you'll be proven wrong.
+Do not target ID's (e.g. `#header`), because whenever you think there can be only one instance of something, [on an infinite timescale](https://twitter.com/stedwick/status/525777867146539009), you'll be proven wrong.
 One past example of this was when we wanted to weed out any data-binding bugs on a large application we were working on.
-We started two instances of our entire UI, side-by-side in the same DOM, both bound to a *shared* instance of our data model.
+We started two instances of our UI code, side-by-side in the same DOM, both bound to a *shared* instance of our data model.
 This was to make sure that all changes in the data model were correctly reflected in both UI's.
-Any components that you might have assumed to always be unique, such as a header bar, no longer are (this is a great benchmark for surfacing other subtle bugs related to assumptions about uniqueness, by the way).
-The moral of the story is: there's no situation where targeting an ID would be a *better* idea than targeting a class, so let's just not, ever.
+Any components that you might have assumed to always be unique, such as a header bar, no longer are.
+This is a great benchmark for surfacing other subtle bugs related to assumptions about uniqueness too, by the way.
+I digress, but the moral of the story is: there's no situation where targeting an ID would be a *better* idea than targeting a class, so let's just not, ever.

 Neither should you target elements (e.g. `p`) directly.
 It's often OK to target elements that *belong to a component* (see below), but on their own, eventually you'll end up having to [undo those styles](http://csswizardry.com/2012/11/code-smells-in-css/) for a component that doesn't want them.
-Recalling our high level goals, this also goes against just about all of them.
+Recalling our high level goals, this also goes against just about all of them (component-orientedness, avoiding the cascade like the plague, and being local by default).
 Setting things like fonts, line-heights and colors (a.k.a [inherited properties](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance)) on `body` *can* be the exception to this rule if you so choose, but if you're serious about component isolation, it's completely feasible to forgo even these (see below about working with external styles).

 So with very few exceptions, your styles should always target a class.

 ### 2. Co-locate component code

-When working on a component, it helps tremendously if everything related to that component -- its JavaScript, styles, tests, documentation, etc -- lives very close to each other. :
+When working on a component, it helps tremendously if everything related to that component -- its JavaScript, styles, tests, documentation, etc -- live very close to each other:

 ```
 ui/
 ├── layout/
-|   ├── Header.js
+|   ├── Header.js              // component code
-|   ├── Header.scss
+|   ├── Header.scss            // component styles
-|   ├── Header.spec.js
+|   ├── Header.spec.js         // component-specific unit tests
-|   └── Header.fixtures.json
+|   └── Header.fixtures.json   // any mock data the component tests might need
 ├── utils/
-|   ├── Button.md
+|   ├── Button.md              // usage documentation for the component
-|   ├── Button.js
+|   ├── Button.js              // ...and so on, you get the idea
 |   └── Button.scss
 ```

-TODO: Ihan uteliaisuudesta, mikä on Header.fixtures.json?

 When you're working in the code, simply open your project browser, and all other aspects of the component are at your fingertips.
 There's a natural coupling between the styles and the JavaScript that produces your DOM, and it's a fair bet you'll be touching one soon after touching the other.
 Think of this as the [locality of reference principle](https://en.wikipedia.org/wiki/Locality_of_reference) for UI components.
 I, too, used to meticulously maintain separate mirrors of my source tree under `styles/`, `tests/`, `docs/` etc, until I realized that literally the only reason I kept doing that was because that's how I'd always done it.

 As an additional benefit, if you're working in the browser, and you spot a component that's misbehaving, you can right-click-Inspect it, and you'll see for instance: